weizman/temp-website/page-what-is-a-realm-in-js.md

 Due to the rise of dependencies based development, the javascript ecosystem (and the browser javascript ecosystem in particular) is far more vulnerable to what we know as ["supply chain attacks"](https://en.wikipedia.org/wiki/Supply_chain_attack) - and the ability to create new realms in javascript is being leveraged to successfully carry out such attacks against web apps (if you want to understand why is that I recommend reading [my previous post](https://twitter.com/WeizmanGal/status/1576942106156810240) on this).

-The realms security field is far from being properly addressed, and I hope to gradually fix that starting buy later introducing the first open source realms security tool - [Snow-JS ❄️](https://github.com/lavamoat/snow) by [LavaMoat 🌋](https://github.com/lavamoat).
+The realms security field is far from being properly addressed, and I hope to gradually fix that starting buy introducing the first open source realms security tool - [Snow-JS ❄️](https://github.com/lavamoat/snow) by [LavaMoat 🌋](https://github.com/lavamoat) (stay tuned).

 But in order for any of this to make sense, we must first understand **what realms are** - and apparently that's not an easy question to answer in a correct yet an **informal** and educational way.